 What email should I use to protect from leaks?

-All email providers are susceptible to data breaches, but you can use an anonymous email service together with an online alias so no personal details end up in a data leak.
+All email providers are susceptible to data breaches.
+However, you can use an anonymous email service together with an online alias to prevent personal details from ending up in a data leak.